Jeff Leake: Chairperson & Finance Committee Representative

 Paul F. Flinter

-Paul F. Flinter, Ph.D. is the Director of Wallingford Adult Education and he joined the Wallingford Public Schools in the summer of 2011.
-Prior to his appointment, Paul worked in the Connecticut State Department of Education (CSDE) and his section had responsibility for areas supporting students’ social, emotional, physical and mental health, School-Family-Community Partnerships and Adult Education.
+Paul F. Flinter, Ph.D. is the former Director of Adult Education for the Wallingford Connecticut School District and currently works part time as the Adult Education Grants Coordinator.
+Prior to his Wallingford positions, Paul worked in the Connecticut State Department of Education (CSDE) and his section had responsibility for areas supporting students’ social, emotional, physical and mental health, school-family-community partnerships and adult education.
 In his earlier tenure at the CSDE, he was the Bureau Chief of Early Childhood and Social Services and served as an Education Consultant in Special Education.
-He has been an Assistant Professor at St. Joseph College, West Hartford, Connecticut and he was an elementary/special education school teacher for 7 years.
+He has been an Assistant Professor at St. Joseph College, West Hartford, Connecticut and he was a special education teacher for 7 years in Connecticut school districts.
 His advance degrees are in education psychology and child development.
 He has coauthored several articles and continues work on efforts that assist teachers and schools to be more effective in their instructional practices and involvement with parents.